MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-overview.md

 ### A customer-managed part

 A customer-managed part consists of Ops and Web console that will be used to monitor and administer the instance.
 The agents to be monitored will be under the customer domain, and if they are in another domain, a gateway server is needed to carry out the authentication.
-The customer-managed part will also host a DNS with a static IP that will be provided to the Management Servers hosted in Azure.
+The customer-managed part hosts a DNS with a static IP that will be provided to the Management Servers hosted in Azure.

 **Detailed Architecture of SCOM Managed Instance**